wanduow/jekyll-theme-wand2/index.md

 ---
-layout: default
+layout: plain
-title: WAND
+title: Documentation
 ---

-Wand Theme
+WAND theme
 ==========
 - - -

-This is the theme for the wand website
+This is the theme used for the WAND site